 Can I transcribe phone calls in real-time?

-Yes, tools like Dialpad, Fireflies.ai, and some VoIP systems offer real-time transcription.
-However, post-call transcription with VidNotes typically provides higher accuracy (95%+ vs. 85-90%) and better AI-generated insights.
+Yes.
+Tools like Dialpad, Fireflies.ai, and some VoIP systems offer real-time transcription.
+Post-call transcription with VidNotes typically gives higher accuracy (95%+ vs. 85-90%) and better AI insights.

 Do I need permission to transcribe sales calls?

-Legally, it depends on your state/country.
-Ethically and practically, yes—always inform participants the call is being recorded and transcribed.
-This is both a legal requirement in many jurisdictions and a trust-building practice.
+Legally, depends on your state/country.
+Ethically and practically, yes.
+Always tell participants the call is being recorded and transcribed.
+It's both a legal requirement in many places and a trust-building practice.

 How long should I retain call transcripts?